-Note: If the input on your speakers or stereo is a stereo mini-plug jack (like the headphone jack on an iPod), you’ll also need a 3.5mm Mini Plug to RCA stereo cable.
-These are inexpensive and very common, typically used for connecting iPods or smartphones to stereos with two RCA plug (left and right) inputs.
+Note: If the input on your audio device is a stereo mini-plug jack (i.e. the headphone jack on an iPod), you’ll also need a 3.5mm Mini Plug to RCA stereo cable.
+These are inexpensive and very common, typically used for connecting devices with a headphone jack to stereos with two RCA jacks for left (white) and right (red) signal.

 Which external phono preamp should I buy?